virustotalop/virustotalop.github.io/README.md

 ## Components

-You will need javascript for these components.
+You will need bootstrap for these components.

 ### Cards